SeacrestFunded Account Types and Differences

 • Trading Techniques: Some trading techniques, including arbitrage or high-frequency trading, might be prohibited.

-5. Profit Split
+5. Profit Split Arrangements

-The traderā€™s percentage of profits from the funded account is determined by the profit split.
-With profit splits of up to 90%, SeacrestFunded enables traders to keep a sizable amount of their profits.
-With an add-on, the profit split might be 90% or 80%.
+The trader’s percentage of profits from the funded account is determined by the profit split.
+With profit splits of up to 90%, SeacrestFunded enables you to keep a sizable amount of your profits regardless of the SeacrestFunded account types and differences.
+Typically, the base is 80%, but with an add-on, the profit split might be 90%.

-6. Fees and Account Sizes
+6. Fees and SeacrestFunded Account Sizes

-Selecting the Appropriate Account Type
+Selecting the Best SeacrestFunded Account Type for You

 • Trading Style: Take into account if you are an aggressive or prudent trader.